The 4 main types of academic writing are: Descriptive, Persuasive, Expository and Narrative.

 2. Persuasive (Argumentative) Writing: Convince With Strong Arguments

 The persuasive (also known as argumentative) essay is one of the most common genres of academic writing required for school.
-It’s the type of essay your professors assign when they want you to prove how great you are as an academic writer.
+It’s the type of essay your professors assign when they want you to prove how great you are as an essay writer.
 It requires you to investigate a topic, form your own opinions, generate evidence in support of those opinions, and convince the reader that you’re making a valid point.

 Among all different types of writing, this is the most demanding one, mainly because the requirements for an extensive research process.
 You have to build your case with strong persuasive essay topic, logic, facts, cases, examples, and expert opinions.
 Plus, you must present both sides of the argument, so you’ll convince the reader that your stand is the most logical option.